IBM/watson-visual-recognition-ios/README.md

-# Watson Visual Recognition iOS App
+# Create an iOS app that uses built-in and custom Watson Visual Recognition classifiers

 This is an iOS application that showcases various out of the box classifier available with the Watson Visual Recognition service on IBM Cloud.